Pilot (The Office)

-"Pilot" is the first episode of the first season of the American comedy television series The Office.
+"Pilot" (alternatively titled "The Office: An American Workplace") is the first episode of the first season of the American comedy television series The Office.
 The episode premiered in the United States on NBC on March 24, 2005.
 The episode's teleplay was adapted by Greg Daniels from the original script of the first episode of the British version written by Ricky Gervais and Stephen Merchant.
 "Pilot" was directed by Ken Kwapis.

 In this episode, a documentary crew arrives at the Scranton, Pennsylvania offices of Dunder Mifflin to observe the employees and learn about modern management.
 Manager Michael Scott (Steve Carell) tries to paint a happy picture in the face of potential downsizing from corporate.
 The office also gets new employee Ryan Howard (B. J. Novak) as a temporary worker, while Jim Halpert (John Krasinski) pranks antagonist Dwight Schrute (Rainn Wilson).

 "Pilot" debuted The Office as a mid-season replacement for the 2004–05 season.
 The episode was primarily adapted from the first episode of the British series, although it was partially re-scripted in an attempt to "Americanize" the new show.
 Although the episode was a ratings success, receiving a 5.0/13 in the Nielsen ratings among people aged 18–49, and garnering 11.2 million viewers overall, the episode received mixed reviews, with many critics criticizing it as a complete copy of the original.

 Plot

-The episode introduces Michael Scott (Steve Carell), the regional manager at the Scranton branch of Dunder Mifflin, a distribution company dealing in paper products that is currently under threat of facing downsizing.
-The news is delivered to him by the Vice President of Northeast Sales, Jan Levinson-Gould (Melora Hardin), who, along with the other employees, can barely tolerate Michael's foolish antics.
+The episode introduces Michael Scott, the regional manager at the Scranton branch of Dunder Mifflin, a distribution company dealing in paper products that is currently under threat of facing downsizing.
+The news is delivered to him by the Vice President of Northeast Sales, Jan Levinson-Gould, who, along with the other employees, can barely tolerate Michael's foolish antics.

-Also introduced are a few of the other workers in the office, including Dwight Schrute (Rainn Wilson), a socially awkward salesman and part-time, volunteer sheriff's deputy; Jim Halpert (John Krasinski), another salesman who enjoys playing pranks on Dwight; Pam Beesly (Jenna Fischer), the receptionist on whom Jim harbors an obvious crush; and Ryan Howard (B. J. Novak), a temporary worker.
+Also introduced are a few of the other workers in the office, including Dwight Schrute, a socially awkward salesman and part-time, volunteer sheriff's deputy; Jim Halpert, another salesman who enjoys playing pranks on Dwight; Pam Beesly, the receptionist on whom Jim harbors an obvious crush; and Ryan Howard, a temporary worker.